hgcl/clara-le/pages/posts/18-friendsgiving-and-dnd.md

 ---

 On Sunday, we started a new D&D mini-campaign!
-It is my second one only, so it feels very exciting to play a new race, class and personality.
+It is my second one only, so it feels very exciting to play a new race, class, and personality.
 I am playing a Tiefling Rogue and already love all the special powers that come just from the race.[^2]

 [^1]: I also, just discovered that _Friendsgiving_ is apparently a word.
 [^2]: Trying to intimidate a baddie with advantage by using my loud voice boomed up 3 times—done.